StefanoSanvitoGroup/RIFE-3D-tom/README.md

 * Unzip and move the pretrained parameters to RIFE-3D-tom/train_log/

-* Please note that other pretrained models are available within the [RIFE](https://github.com/megvii-research/ECCV2022-RIFE) and [PracticalRIFE](https://github.com/hzwer/Practical-RIFE) Github pages
+* Please note that other pretrained models are available within the [RIFE](https://github.com/megvii-research/ECCV2022-RIFE) and [PracticalRIFE](https://github.com/hzwer/Practical-RIFE) Github repositories.

 ### Run